falreis/pucminas_gps_202402/docs/01-iniciacao/README.md

 ### Restrições

 ......
 ATUALIZE AS RESTRIÇÕES DO SISTEMA (MÍNIMO 10) ......

+A tabela a seguir apresenta as restrições do projeto.

 |ID    | Descrição do Requisito  | Prioridade |
 |------|-----------------------------------------|-------|